SenseNet/sncom-resources/_posts/2021-03-10-6-ways-to-unlock-true-collaboration-with-a-headless-cms.md

 ## 2. Sharing

 With sensenet you can invite your teammates or customers to share content with them, no matter how far they are from you at the moment.
-Registered users or groups can join you to work on the same content on various levels (view, edit) and you can share link of a content with external users let them review it or even work together without them having to register.
+Registered users or groups can join you to work on the same content on various levels (view, edit) and you can share link of a content with external users let them, review it or even work together without them having to register.
 Work together remotely like pros, give your projects a collaborative boost with [content sharing](https://docs.sensenet.com/concepts/collaboration/06-sharing)!

 <p align="center">
 <img src="/img/posts/collaboration/sharing.png" alt="Sharing">